ed253/nostr-multimedia/README.md

 Fetch anything from Nostr - JSON RPC, plaintext, Markdown, HTML and images

+New: Host a static website on Nostr using experimental Kind 30080 notes!

 Note: Publishing posts is not supported, use [nostr-publisher-cli](https://github.com/ed253/nostr-publisher-cli) instead

 ## Installation

 `npm install ed253/nostr-multimedia`
 `npm start`

 Runs on localhost:8080 by default.